HAL9032/test_package_tsh/docs/source/index.rst

 Test Package TSH documentation
 ==============================

 Welcome to this beautiful documentation!
+You can find the source code on `GitHub <https://github.com/HAL9032/test_package_tsh>`_.

 Contents
 ========
 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    installation
    tutorials